usaid-cs/yesterday-i-learned/canada.md

 1. There is a [giant crater](https://en.wikipedia.org/wiki/Ren%C3%A9-Levasseur_Island) at the middle of Quebec.
 It is now called René-Levasseur Island.
 1. Nortel accounted for more than 1/3 of the TSX at some point.
 1. The [Saskatchewan timezone](https://en.wikipedia.org/wiki/Time_in_Saskatchewan) is "6 hours behind UTC"; that is not to say it doesn't have daylight savings; from a historical and geographical perspective, it may be said that Saskatchewan has permanent daylight savings (see map in link).
+1. *The Six* may refer to: The city of Toronto